reactjs/react.dev/src/content/learn/rendering-lists.md

 <Intro>

-You will often want to display multiple similar components from a collection of data.
+You will often want to display multiple similar Components from a collection of data.
 You can use the [JavaScript array methods](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array#) to manipulate an array of data.
 On this page, you'll use [`filter()`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) and [`map()`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array/map) with React to filter and transform your array of data into an array of components.

 </Intro>

 <YouWillLearn>

-* How to render components from an array using JavaScript's `map()`
+* How to render Components from an array using JavaScript's `map()`
-* How to render only specific components using JavaScript's `filter()`
+* How to render only specific Components using JavaScript's `filter()`
 * When and why to use React keys

 </YouWillLearn>